Real estate calculators and rental market data

 Fresno, CA

-Most affordable major city in California, which admittedly is a low bar.
-Agriculture drives the economy and the renter population is large.
-Nobody's moving here for the Instagram, but the numbers work — and you still get California's full regulatory experience whether you asked for it or not.
+Most affordable major city in California, which is admittedly a low bar.
+Agriculture drives the economy.
+The renter population is large.
+Nobody's moving here for the Instagram, but the numbers work.
+You still get California's full regulatory experience whether you asked for it or not.

 16 zip codes